 Why Does Crema Disappear After a Few Hours?

-Like any other bubbles, crema does eventually dissipate.
+Like any other bubble, crema on coffee does eventually dissipate.
 Exactly how long this should take depends on who you ask.
 However, the general consensus is that it lasts about two minutes.

 Crema that disappears faster indicates that the espresso shot was probably a little too thin.
 Don’t expect crema to last for hours, despite Google suggestions that indicate otherwise.